yusinto/indigo/_posts/2018-02-28-docker-is-dead.markdown

 <script src="https://gist.github.com/yusinto/3922f40d0b8d0241b6c6ead1a9aa8f3f.js"></script>

-There are 3 build steps in our *cloudbuild.yaml* file.
-Each step has a **name** and and an **id**.
-The **name** field refers to a docker image that the build step will pull and run to execute the step.
+There are 3 build steps in our cloudbuild.yaml file.
+Each step has a name and and an id.
+The name field refers to a docker image that the build step will pull and run to execute the step.
 Container builder supports a [common set of builder images](https://github.com/GoogleCloudPlatform/cloud-builders){:target="_blank"} you can use as build steps.
 There are also [community images](https://github.com/GoogleCloudPlatform/cloud-builders-community){:target="_blank"}.
 In this example we'll only use google builder steps because it's more than sufficient for our needs.

-The **id** field is optional but useful to specify because it will be displayed in the build logs.
-Otherwise you'll see the **name** field instead, which is not as informative.
-Also by specifying an id, you can make subsequent build steps to **waitFor** this build step so those child steps can run concurrently.
+The id field is optional but useful to specify because it will be displayed in the build logs.
+Otherwise you'll see the name field instead, which is not as informative.
+Also by specifying an id, you can make subsequent build steps to waitFor this build step so those child steps can run concurrently.
 Speed up baby!
 So cool!

 We build our docker image in the first step.
 By specifying **gcr.io/cloud-builders/docker**, container builder will pull that image and run a docker container running the docker command.
 We'll pass the build arguments to this